percona/percona-server/doc/source/diagnostics/innodb_fragmentation_count.rst

 consequence this means that some pages take a lot more space and that queries which require a full table scan can take a long time to finish.

-To provide more information about the InnoDB page fragmentation |Percona Server| now provides the following counters as status variables:
+To provide more information about the InnoDB page fragmentation **Percona Server for MySQL** now provides the following counters as status variables:
 :variable:`Innodb_scan_pages_contiguous`,
 :variable:`Innodb_scan_pages_disjointed`, :variable:`Innodb_scan_data_size`,
 :variable:`Innodb_scan_deleted_recs_size`, and